padawin/site/src/home.md

 			</h3>
 			<div class="info">
 				<p>
-					Portfolio made as a playable game.</ br>
 					Created as an original idea of medium for a portfolio.
 				</p>
 				<b>Tech:</b>
 				<ul>